-Free Gingival Graft: This gum graft surgery is designed to thicken thinning gums for patients who do not have tooth-root exposure.
+Free Gingival Graft: This gum graft surgery thickens thinning gums for patients who do not have tooth-root exposure.
 It also helps prevent further gum recession.

-Connective Tissue Graft: This graft is performed on patients who have an exposed tooth root.
-The graft is designed to cover the exposed tooth root and recontour the gum line.
+Connective Tissue Graft: This graft is for patients who have an exposed tooth root.
+We cover the exposed tooth roots and recontour the gum line.

 Periodontal Therapy FAQs